tsuru/config/README.rst

 Config is a helper to manage yaml configuration files.

-For usage information, read our .._package documentation: http://go.pkgdoc.org/github.com/timeredbull/config
+For usage information, read our package documentation: http://go.pkgdoc.org/github.com/timeredbull/config